lemma-osu/sknnr/README.md

 ## What is sknnr?

-`sknnr` is a package for running k-nearest neighbor (kNN) imputation methods using estimators that are fully compatible with [`scikit-learn`](https://scikit-learn.org/stable/).
+`sknnr` is a package for running k-nearest neighbor (kNN) imputation[^1] methods using estimators that are fully compatible with [`scikit-learn`](https://scikit-learn.org/stable/).
 Notably, common methods such as most similar neighbor (MSN, Moeur & Stage 1995), gradient nearest neighbor (GNN, Ohmann & Gregory, 2002), and random forest nearest neighbors (RFNN, Crookston & Finley, 2008) are included in this package.

 ## Why the Name "sknnr"?